What the mean of vaginal discharge?

 What is the cause of my vaginal infections?

 The complete list of the causes of vaginal infections is not yet known to healthcare providers.
 They are aware that certain varieties of the virus can be transmitted through sexual intercourse with an infected individual.
-You may be at an increased risk of contracting infections if you:
+If you: you run more chance of catching illnesses.

 Care and Treatment